MinecraftHopper/MinecraftHopper/_help/hosts-file/index.markdown

 #### Step 4

-Look for 2 lines that contain the word *'mojang'* and delete those two lines completely.
+Look for lines that contain the word *'mojang'* and delete them completely.
 ![](/static/images/help/hosts-file/win-hosts-edited.png)

 #### Step 5